 (It’s that time of year that I talk about my sex life, lol...I share in hopes that even one iota of this will be of service to you!)

 The stressors of the last year can wreak havoc on anyone’s libido.
-A recent NYTimes article indicated that between a quarter to a third of couples are having less sex since before the pandemic...which is 1000% understandable, and also sad when you add up all the ways a little lovin’ could add some much-needed fun and connection to our lives!
+A recent NYTimes article [updated to include 2021 data] indicated that up to 24% of couples are having less sex since before the pandemic...which is 1000% understandable, and also sad when you add up all the ways a little lovin’ could add some much-needed fun and connection to our lives!

 My husband and I were feeling the struggle as much as anyone—2020 did a number on us, and on top of that, the overall load of parenting + startup life was already REALLY taxing my libido (or “what libido?”, I should say).